NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 ## Approach and Plan

-A fork and branch of SlicerCIP was created at https://github.com/rbumm/SlicerCIP/tree/Branch_CIPCompatSlicer5 to be used as the source base, all changes can later be included in a PR to https://github.com/acil-bwh/SlicerCIP.
+A fork and branch of SlicerCIP was created at https://github.com/rbumm/SlicerCIP/tree/Branch_CIPCompatSlicer5 to be used as the source base, all changes will later be included in a PR to https://github.com/acil-bwh/SlicerCIP.

 Resolve compatibility problems step by step